Intent to Enroll Deadlines

-Accept our offer of admission and file your online Intent to Register by the fall and spring deadlines in the table below:
+Accept our offer of admission and submit your online Intent to Enroll by the fall and spring deadlines in the table below:

-Log in to the CSUN Portal to file your intent as follows:
+Log in to the CSUN Portal to submit your intent as follows:

 - Go to the CSUN Portal.

 - Log in with your CSUN user ID and password.

 - In your portal Checklist under the Incomplete Tasks heading, select the Intent to Enroll link and accept your offer of admission!

 Submitting your Intent to Enroll is free.
 If you plan to attend CSUN, do it today!

 Send your final, official transcripts as soon as your courses end and grades are posted, but no later than the deadline for your semester of admission — by July 15 if you are applying for the fall semester and by Jan.
 15 if you are applying for spring admission.

 - California community college transcripts: Save time with eTranscript California.

 - Other colleges: In your school’s transcript ordering system, choose “CSU Northridge” as the recipient.
 If this option is not available, use email@example.com as the recipient email address.